Cvolton/GMDprivateServer/README.md

 Using this for XOR encryption - https://github.com/sathoro/php-xor-cipher - (incl/lib/XORCipher.php)

+Using this for cloud save encryption - https://github.com/defuse/php-encryption - (incl/lib/defuse-crypto.phar)

 Jscolor (color picker in packCreate.php) - http://jscolor.com/

 Most of the stuff in generateHash.php has been figured out by pavlukivan and Italian APK Downloader, so credits to them